 Underfloor Heating systems are simple, with very few parts and are therefore very reliable.

 Yes, wet system Underfloor Heating is between 15-40% more efficient than radiators.

 Anywhere from a few hours to a few days, it depends on the type of system and size of the installation.
 We’ll give you an exact time when we write your free no-obligation quote.

 How long does Underfloor Heating last?

-Fifty years is not unrealistic for both systems, while 100 years is possible for the pipes the manifold, pump and other connections will certainly need upgrading in this time.
+Fifty years is not unrealistic for both systems.
+While 100 years is possible for the pipes, the manifold, pump and other connections will certainly need upgrading at this time.